Iconica-Development/flutter_image_picker/README.md

 |  selectImageText  | The text that is shown underneath the Select Image icon in the Image Picker Dialog |
 |  closeButtonText  | The text that is visible on the button that is shown at the bottom of the Image Picker Dialog that closes the dialog |

+The `showImagePickerDialog(context)` function returns an `Uint8List` as value which you can use in your application.

 ## Issues & Feedback

-Please file an [issue](https://github.com/Iconica-Development/flutter_image_picker/issues) to send feedback or report a bug,
+Please file an [issue](https://github.com/Iconica-Development/flutter_image_picker/issues) to send feedback or report a bug.
-If you want to ask a question or suggest an idea then you can [open an discussion](https://github.com/Iconica-Development/flutter_image_picker/discussions).
 Thank you!

 ## Contributing